chadhess/job-tracker/README.md

 # Job Application Tracker

 A lightweight, single-file web app for tracking job applications — from wishlist through offer or rejection.
 No sign-up, no server, no installation required.
-Available immediate at: https://job-tracker-indol-five.vercel.app/
+Available at: https://job-tracker-indol-five.vercel.app/

 ## Features